jboss-fuse/quickstarts/standalone/sap-trfc-server-standalone/README.md

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Transactional Remote Function Call Server Camel component.
 This component and its endpoints should be used in cases where the sending SAP system requires **AT-MOST-ONCE** delivery of its requests to a Camel route.
 To accomplish this the sending SAP system generates a *transcation ID* (*tid*) which accompanies every request it sends to the component's endpoints.
 The sending SAP system will first check with the component whether a given tid has been received by it before sending a series of requests associated with the tid.
 The component will check a list of received tids it maintains, record the sent tid if it is not in that list and then respond to the sending SAP system with whether the tid had already been recorded.
 The sending SAP system will only then send the series of requests if the tid has not been previously recorded.
 This enables a sending SAP system to reliably send a series of requests once to a camel route.

-This quick start handles requests from SAP for the `BAPI_FLCUST_CREATEFROMDATA` BAPI method to create Customer records in the Flight Data Application.
+This quick start handles requests from SAP for the `CreateFromData` method of the `FlightCustomer` BAPI to create flight customer records in the Flight Data Application.
 The route of this quick start simply mocks the behavior of this method by logging the requests it receives.
-The `sap-trfc-server` endpoint at the beginning of the route consumes requests from SAP and their contents are then converted to string message bodies and logged to the console.
+The `sap-trfc-server` endpoint at the beginning of the route consumes a request from SAP and its contents is placed into the message body of the exchange's message.
+The request is then logged to the console.

 **NOTE:** The tRFC protocol used by this component is asynchronous and does not return a response and thus the endpoints of this component do not return a response message.